Smile.dk

 Smile.dk (sometimes written SMiLE.dk or Smile-dk, pronounced Smile D-K) or Smile is a Swedish Eurodance group with Veronica Almqvist as the only current member.
-The band is known for many songs featured in music video games, such as Dance Dance Revolution.
+The band is known for several songs featured in music video games, such as Dance Dance Revolution.
 They have regularly appeared on Dancemania since its tenth issue.
 Smile.dk has been one of the most featured acts in the Dancemania series, along with the likes of Captain Jack and E-Rotic.

 History

 Veronica Almqvist and Nina Boquist first formed as Smile, and released their first album Smile in 1998.
-It received significant attention in Japan.
+All songs were written and produced by Robert Uhlmann and Robin Rex.
 The first single from the album, "Butterfly", was licensed by Konami and featured in the first release of Dance Dance Revolution, a popular dance video game.
 The second single from the album, "Boys", pays homage to Sabrina Salerno's hit "Boys (Summertime Love)".
 The album was later re-released with new artwork and bonus tracks in Japan, where it was certified gold for 100,000 copies shipped to stores.

 After the release of Smile, Boquist left the band to start a solo career and was replaced by Malin Kernby.
 During this time, the band name was changed from Smile to Smile.dk, as they were being marketed in Denmark.
-They released two studio album under this line-up, Future Girls in 2000 and Golden Sky in 2002.
+They released two studio albums under this line-up, Future Girls in 2000 and Golden Sky in 2002.

-In 2005, according to their manager, Smile.dk had begun a hiatus due to both Almqvist and Kernby having become married; Kernby with a child on the way.
+In 2005, according to their manager, Smile.dk had begun a hiatus due to both Almqvist and Kernby getting married; Kernby with a child on the way.
 However, he did not believe that Smile.dk would become defunct, which proved correct with their return, albeit without Kernby.

 Return, line-up changes and Party Around the World

 In early 2008, Smile.dk's producers Jamie Thompson (J-Mi/DJ Slash/MC Jay) and Dick Örnå (Mr. Dee) announced at the BubblegumDancer.com Forums that Smile.dk would be returning in 2008 with a worldwide single, "Doki Doki", and an album, Party Around the World.
 It was also announced that Kernby would be leaving the group, and Hanna Stockzell later joined.
 Then-new singer Stockzell performed in all of the songs on Party Around the World, except for "Doki Doki", which featured only Almqvist and Kernby, despite Kernby no longer being an active member.

-Smile.dk (with Almqvist and Stockzell) performed live at San Japan, an anime convention located in San Antonio, Texas, on 9 August 2008.
-This was the first time they have ever performed in North America.
+Smile.dk (with Almqvist and Stockzell) performed live at San Japan, an anime convention located in San Antonio, Texas, on 9 August 2008, their first performance in North America.
 They also performed live at Sakura-Con 2009 in Seattle, Washington on 10–12 April 2009.